Capacity Scaling in MIMO Systems with General Unitarily Invariant Random Matrices: The Universal Rate Loss

+Again the full rank assumption is important here.
+Otherwise the difference \eqref{rateloss2} may diverge as $\gamma \to \infty$. \begin{corollary} Let $\matr H$ and $\matr H\matr P_{\beta}^\dagger$ have both full rank almost surely.
+Then, we have

-Note that the right-hand side in (\ref{rloss}) is obtained by formally replacing $\phi$ with $\phi^{-1}$ in the right-hand side of \eqref{Loss}.
-The results formulated in Corollary~1 and Corollary~2 can be recast to apply for the case $\phi\geq 1$ by performing the same substitution.
-However, this does not apply in general to capacity related results, such as (\ref{cap}), due to the placement of the projection operator on the transmitter side.
+where $\matr R$ is a $T\times T$ unitary matrix whose columns are the right singular vectors of $\matr H$, see \eqref{SVD}. \end{corollary} Note that the right-hand side in (\ref{result2}) is obtained by formally replacing $\phi$ with $\phi^{-1}$ in the right-hand side of \eqref{Loss}.
+This follows from the identity

+This substitution is valid for any result that refers to mutual information, e.g. as in\ Corollary~\ref{Theorem3}.
+However, it does not apply in general to capacity related results, such as in Remark~\ref{Cap}, due to the placement of the projection operator on the transmitter side.